YEJIN-LILY/SafeDriving/README.md

 RasberryPi, opencv, webcam

 ### 🌼 How to install openCV in your RasberryPi
-🔥 Make sure there's not exists any opencv file in your RasberryPi
+🔥 Make sure there's no opencv file exists in your RasberryPi
 1. Check your RasberryPi OS version
 ```
 $ cat /etc/*release*